What Not to Wear in France: A Fashion Guide for Travelers

 Tips:

-- Choose neutral or classic colors such as black, white, navy, and beige.
+- Go for neutral or timeless colors like black, white, navy and beige.

 Dress Code for Fine Dining